ashiven/discord-gpt/README.md

 ### Interactions

--  `!chat` to have a regular conversation with the bot that maintains its context.
+-  `/chat` to have a regular conversation with the bot that maintains its context.

    ```
    User: /chat My favorite color is blue